TheRoboticsClub/gsoc2021-Siddharth_Saha/docs/_posts/scribbles/2021-05-26-understanding-ros2-parts.md

     + That is the same as if you would source `/opt/ros/foxy/(local_)setup.zsh` first and then `~/ws/install/local_setup.zsh`
 - In simpler words, if you source `local_setup.zsh` of the overlay, it will only consider the packages available in the overlay when adding to the environment. `setup.zsh` will source the underlay and then the overlay, giving you an environment with both workspaces in it.

+### Learning about Docker
+What does `xhost +"local:docker@"` do?
+This permits the *docker* user on the local machine to connect to X windows display.

+This is usually required in intel machines.
+For nvidia systems, mounting `/tmp/.X11-unix` as a volume suffices.

 <br/>